DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 Do you actually have to dismiss it by clicking some a button or can you just click elsewhere in the ui?
 I don’t know.
 Anyway.
 I thought that was good.
 I don’t know. no. Okay.
 I think keep it in and let’s see.
 See if it, yeah, we’ll see.
 Gets our, see if it gets our subscriber account over 59.
 No, that’s where we’re at right now.

 \[00:34:39\] **David Waumsley:** Should we talk about the, because obviously copy came into this and I’ve put together after quite a bit of thought the best I could come up with, but I’d just be interested in your thoughts, You already suggested something that might need swapping around.
-So what we’ve got, for those who can’t see it, we’ve got a little, what they call an eyebrow, which is the sort of subheader, and it says, web design podcast for non-programmers.
+So what we’ve got, for those who can’t see it, we’ve got a little, what they call an eyebrow, which is the sort of subheader, and it says, web design chat for non-programmers.

 And then below that is the main header, dis rediscovering HTML and modern with an asterisk on it, CSS. you suggested that might be better the other way round visually.
 Ah, interesting.